xenon-middleware/xenon/doc/userguide_src.md

 For each interface in octopus there may be multiple adaptors translating its functionality to different middlewares.
-To distinguises between these adaptors, octopus uses the *scheme* they support, such as "sftp", "http" or "ssh".
+To distinguises between these adaptors octopus uses the *scheme* they support, such as "sftp", "http" or "ssh".
 There can be only one adaptor for each scheme.

 The *engine layer* of octopus contains the "glue" that connects each interface